 How we’re combatting sexual harassment on the network

 Our campaign builds on efforts to tackle sexual harassment through Project Guardian and the award-winning Report it to Stop it communications campaigns.
 This is an important step in improving the safety of women and girls as they travel in the capital. 👍

 It also aims to encourage passengers to support their fellow passengers by safely intervening if they witness an incident of sexual assault.
 We aren’t asking customers to police the network but there a number of techniques you can use to help.

 We have an extensive CCTV network, our staff wear body-worn video cameras, and they have training on how to deal with these behaviours.
 Other measures include more than 2,500 police and police community support officers and 500 TfL enforcement officers patrolling the network, and thousands of frontline transport staff across the network to support customers.
 The police also carry out targeted policing and investigation activity to identify and apprehend sexual offenders and harassers. 👏

 “We are working with our transport policing partners in the MPS and BTP to make sure our public transport networks are safe, and feel safe, for all our customers and staff.
 Tackling sexual harassment is an essential part of that.
 The primary aim of this campaign is to challenge this behaviour, sending a message to offenders that it’s wrong, it’s harmful and it won’t be tolerated on our services.
 We’re also asking those that experience or witness sexual harassment to report it so that we can work to prevent it and to take action against perpetrators.”
 Siwan Hayward, TfL’s Head of Transport Policing

 How to be an active bystander

-It’s important we look out for our fellow passengers and speak up as bystanders so that perpetrators can be held accountable for their actions. ️📢
+It’s important we look out for our fellow passengers and speak up as bystanders so that we hold perpetrators accountable for their actions. ️📢